MohamedTharwat21/ThinkInk/README.md

 **Dataset: ZuCo Benchmark**
 The dataset used for this project is derived from the **ZuCo Benchmark**, which combines data from two EEG datasets: **ZuCo [Hollenstein et al., 2018]** and **ZuCo 2.0 [Hollenstein et al., 2020]**.
 This benchmark provides a rich corpus of EEG signals and eye-tracking data collected during natural reading activities, making it highly suitable for EEG-to-Text research.

-## A New Dataset: ZuCo 2.0 for Studying Natural Reading and Annotation Processes
+## This A New Dataset: ZuCo 2.0 for Studying Natural Reading and Annotation Processes
-A new dataset, ZuCo 2.0, was recorded and preprocessed to investigate the neural correlates of natural reading and annotation tasks using simultaneous eye-tracking and electroencephalography (EEG).
+This A new dataset, ZuCo 2.0, was recorded and preprocessed to investigate the neural correlates of natural reading and annotation tasks using simultaneous eye-tracking and electroencephalography (EEG).
 This corpus provides gaze and brain activity data for 739 English sentences.

 * **349 sentences** were presented in a **normal reading paradigm**, where participants read naturally without any specific instructions beyond comprehension.
 * **390 sentences** were presented in a **task-specific paradigm**, where participants actively searched for a specific semantic relation type within the sentences, acting as a linguistic annotation task.